Japan to start releasing Fukushima wastewater as soon as Thursday – KION546

 All this wastewater has so far been treated and stored in massive tanks.
 But space is running out, and authorities say they need to get rid of the water to safely decommission the plant – hence the ocean release plan, which has been controversial from the start.

-In July, the United Nations’ International Atomic Energy Agency (IAEA) concluded that Japan’s plan aligns with international safety standards and would have a “negligible radiological impact to people and the environment,” prompting Japan’s government to proceed with the water discharge.
+In July, the United Nations’ International Atomic Energy Agency (IAEA) concluded that Japan’s plan aligns with international safety standards and would have a “negligible radiological impact to people and the environment” – which it reiterated on Tuesday after the government’s announcement, saying the plan had undergone two years of “detailed review.”

-On Monday, Kishida met with the chairman of a nationwide body representing fishermen, who told the prime minister the group has a greater understanding of the wastewater release — but that it “still opposes” the plan from going forward.
+On Monday, Kishida met with the chairman of a nationwide body representing fishermen, who told the prime minister the group “still opposes” the plan.
+A crowd of demonstrators gathered outside Kishida’s office on Tuesday after the announcement, holding banners and signs protesting the release.

 The-CNN-Wire